Do I Need a New York Birth Injury Lawyer For My Baby's Cephalohematoma?

 If you believe your child is the victim of this type of bad medical decision-making that led to a birth injury, you have the right to hold the negligent parties responsible with a New York birth injury lawsuit.
 Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
 We are an aggressive, experienced New York law firm that specializes in birth injury and medical malpractice cases.
 Thanks to decades of experience, we have the expertise to handle all the legal and medical complexities of birth injury claims -- and we have the record to prove it.
 We're proud to say that we've won tens of millions of dollars for seriously injured babies and their families, which can help them get the medical treatment they need, support themselves financially and move on.

-If you or someone you love is a victim of a cephalohematoma-related birth injury, contact a NY lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free consultation on your case.
+If you or someone you love is a victim of a cephalohematoma-related birth injury in New York, contact a NY lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free consultation on your case.

 WRSMH attorney Philip Russotti obtained a $10 Million mediation settlement for failure to timely perform a Cesarean Section.
 The case was venued in Orange County, NY.